Blended-Learning-Novo-Nordisk-Team-2/VQVAE-anomaly-detection/README.md

 ## ⚙️ Hyperparameter Tuning

-You can use the provided `sweep_jin.yaml` or `sweep_Cheka.yaml` for hyperparameter optimization with Weights & Biases.
+You can create `sweep.yaml` for hyperparameter optimization with Weights & Biases.
 The sweep configuration includes:
 -   Learning rate
 -   Beta (commitment loss)
 -   Embedding dimension